Samuel P. Hays

+He established the Archives of Industrial Society at The University of Pittsburgh where he served as a professor of history from 1960 until 1990.

 Hays served as president of the Urban History Association in 1992.
 In 1997 he came the first recipient of the American Society for Environmental History Distinguished Scholar award.
 In 1999 he was awarded the Distinguished Service Award from the Organization of American Historians.
 Hayes was an environmental activist.
 He owned a 311-acre tract of land in Harrison County, Indiana, near Corydon, and he donated the land to the county as a nature preserve.
 The county operates it as the Hayswood Nature Reserve.